Kissed: Casting and characters

 For the main role, Stopkewich originally desired to cast a blonde woman, since the original story described her as "a Doris Day type of character".
 She was having difficulty to find such an actress and was "desperately looking for someone to play that part" since the film was already in pre-production.
-By chance, main actress Molly Parker was friend of the film's cinematographer Gregory Middleton and wanted to meet Stopkewich because she had never seen a woman director.
+By chance, main actress Molly Parker was a friend of the film's cinematographer Gregory Middleton and wanted to meet Stopkewich because she had never seen a woman director.
 After reading the script, Parker was interested in the role and performed it to Stopkewich, who was impressed and cast her.
 By August 1994, all other main roles—Peter Outerbridge and Jay Brazeau—were cast.
 For Outerbridge's part as Matt, Stopkewich appreciated Fraser's help since the story was written and directed from a woman's point of view.
-Matt's character became a counterbalance in a female-centric world and Fraser's constat revisions were essential to create a "full-dimensional Matt".
+Matt's character became a counterbalance in a female-centric world and Fraser's constant revisions were essential to create a "full-dimensional Matt".
 She dubbed him the devil's advocate, "especially in regard to the male characters".